-- When have you successfully done this in the past?
-OR When have you seen this done successfully?
+- When have you successfully done this or seen it done in the past?

 4. Who are these people?

 Sometimes it can be challenging to shift our thinking.
-We get comfortable where we are and with who we have become.
+We get comfortable with where we are and who we have become.
 Besides, change can be scary and hard.
-In this exercise, you must decipher a list of ten anagrams.
+In this exercise, you must decipher a list of 10 anagrams.
 For example:

 - IN ARREST